 - Several detector subarray options can be selected to limit detector saturation when observing very bright stars.

-- The BOTS mode provides the capability to take extremely long exposures of multiple integrations for the time-series spectroscopy, which distinguishes it from the fixed slit (FS) mode with the S1600A1 aperture.
+- The BOTS mode provides the capability to take extremely long exposures (see Table 2 in the NIRSpec Detector Subarrays article) of multiple integrations for the time-series spectroscopy, which distinguishes it from the fixed slit (FS) mode with the S1600A1 aperture.

 Properties of the BOTS mode

 The NIRSpec S1600A1 aperture is 1.6 arcsec square, and is large enough to pass about 95% of the light from a point source.
 This helps improve signal to noise, and the large aperture also makes the throughput insensitive to the small amount of pointing jitter.
 The location of the S1600A1 aperture in the micro-shutter assembly (MSA) focal plane and a zoomed view of the BOTS aperture is presented in Figure 1.
 Because the S1600A1 aperture is so large, the spectral resolution in the resulting data will typically be determined by the PSF size of the source.

 All NIRSpec modes, including BOTS, use the same set of disperser and filter combinations to provide spectra with R ~ 100, ~ 1,000, and ~ 2,700.